AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 In addition to Adobe Campaign [Release Notes](../../rn/using/release-notes.md), this page lists all the new updates in Adobe Campaign Standard documentation.

+## Release 21.2 - May 2021 {#release-21-2---may-2021}

+**New capabilities included in the release**

+xxx

+**Other documentation updates coming with the release**

+The new ability to add a mandatory checkbox that profiles are required to select before submitting a landing page has been documented in a dedicated section.
+[Read more](../../channels/using/managing-landing-page-form-data.md#agreement-checkbox).

+The **Email size** section has been updated with information on the maximum size of an email, which is now set to 100 MB by default.
+[Read more](../../sending/using/design-and-personalize.md#email-size)

 ## May 2021 {#doc-updates-may-2021}

 The **Active profiles** report section has been updated.
 [Read more](../../audiences/using/active-profiles.md)